Abruzzo and Molise walking tour Itinerary

 Today we leave the mountains and drive east to Termoli, an attractive fishing town on the southern coast of Molise, near the border with Puglia.
 Termoli sits on a promontory surrounded by its medieval walls, overlooking the port and is dominated by a small castle built by the Normans in the 11th century.
 Kilometres of beaches stretch to the north and south.

-Our accommodation for the last two nights will be in another ‘borgo diffuso’ in the beautifully restored historic centre: private apartments with views of the sea.
-Once we have checked in, the afternoon and evening are free.
+Our accommodation for the last two nights will be in another ‘borgo difuso’ in the beautifully restored historic centre: private apartments with views of the sea.
+Once we have checked in, the afternoon and evening are free to enjoy this gorgeous town and its beaches.

 Day 12: